JAC-CS-Game-Programming-Fall22/6-Pokemon/README.md

 - `./src/states/player/PlayerWalkingState.js`:
   - `PlayerWalkingState::ENCOUNTER_CHANCE`: Used to determine if we go into battle or not when walking over grass tiles.
   - `PlayerWalkingState::checkForEncounter(x, y)`: Checks if we're currently walking on a grass tile, and if so, randomly starts a battle 10% of the time.
   - `PlayerWalkingState::startEncounter(x, y)`: Pushes a new instance of `BattleState` onto the stack.
-We pass the player instance to the new `BattleState` as well as a new instance of `Opponenet` which is just a stripped down version of the `Player` class.
+We pass the player instance to the new `BattleState` as well as a new instance of `Opponent` which is just a stripped down version of the `Player` class.

 ![Fake Battle](./images/Fake-Battle.gif)